Skip to main content

 The Organizational Agent Controls framework operationalizes Layer 3 specifically, defining the five governance decisions every organization must make before any agent goes live, and distinguishing what the platform enforces from what the organization must design.

-The Agent Substrate Readiness Model applies Intent Architecture to specific systems of record, Salesforce, ServiceNow, SAP, Jira, and the Microsoft stack, where agents are now reading and writing business-critical state.
+The Agent Substrate Readiness Model applies Intent Architecture to specific systems of record, Jira, Salesforce, ServiceNow, SAP, Workday, and the Microsoft stack, where agents are now reading and writing business-critical state.
 The question it answers is not whether the system can support agents technically.
 It is whether the organization has authorized agents to use those technical capabilities.

 When Intent Architecture is missing, the Authorization Coverage Lifecycle begins accumulating Governance Debt from the moment the agent goes live.
 Each day the agent operates without a documented authorization record, a named owner, and a defined review process is another day of debt that must be addressed either deliberately or under external pressure.